Gath History, Family Crest & Coats of Arms

 The surname Gath was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they held a family seat from ancient times.

-Important Dates for the Gath family
+Early History of the Gath family

 This web page shows only a small excerpt of our Gath research.
 Another 87 words (6 lines of text) covering the years 1172, 1600, 1650, 1523 and 1622 are included under the topic Early Gath History in all our PDF Extended History products and printed products wherever possible.